postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 Fair question, since PostfixAdmin already ships a `transport` column and you can absolutely drive Postfix routing from it.
-The reason this example uses a separate `backend_host` is that the same value gets reused as Dovecot's proxy host, and `transport` stores a full `smtp:[host]:port` string that Dovecot can't swallow as-is.
+The reason this example uses a separate `x_backend_host` is that the same value gets reused as Dovecot's proxy host, and `transport` stores a full `smtp:[host]:port` string that Dovecot can't swallow as-is.
 Keeping a plain hostname in its own column means both Postfix and Dovecot read it directly, with no string-slicing on the Dovecot